-This chapter studies about the methods and procedures used for the research on machine learning in movie recommendation systems.
+This chapter studies about the methods and procedures used for the research on machine learning in movie recommendation system.
 There are sub-sections to cover the resources used, research framework, data selection, data pre-processing, parameter selection, k-means clustering and experimental setting for this project.

-3.1 Resources Used
+3.1 Resources used

-The tools used for data analysis and experimental setup purposes in this research study are listed below:
+The tools used for data analyzing and experimental setup purposes in this research study are listed as below: